Why focus on Cardiovascular Disease and Diabetes?

 Faculty of Medicine and Health Graduate School - As a researcher at Leeds, you will be part of a vibrant and welcoming research community both within the Faculty and the wider University.

-For any queries about the 4 Year BHF Programme, please contact our dedicated administrator, Gillian Richardson.
+For any queries about the 4 Year BHF Programme, please contact the BHF PhD Team.

 Lauren Eades 4-year British Heart Foundation PhD Programme